 Plants improve air quality by filtering airborne pollutants.
 They use CO₂, re-oxygenate the air and absorb harmful toxins.

 International studies show that roof gardens can cool the buildings under them by 3 to 11 degrees Celsius, which reduces energy use thereby cutting down on utility bills.
 They also provide natural noise and thermal heat insulation.

 Capture storm water

 Roof gardens capture and retain rain for irrigation.
 This reduces storm water runoff and resultant flooding in cities such as Melbourne where storm water drains have far exceeded their use by date.
-This was evidenced by a freak weather incident in Melbourne on March 13 2010 where unprecedented storm saw the CBD flooded.
+This was evidenced by a freak weather incident in Melbourne in March 2010 where unprecedented storm saw the CBD flooded.